vindarel/lisp-journey/content/blog/custom-djula-filter.md

 ```

 This is all there is to it.
 Once written, you can use it in your
 templates.
-You can define a filter wherever you want and there is *no
+You can define a filter wherever you want and there is no
-need to register it or to import it in your templates*.
+need to register it or to import it in your templates.

 Here's a filter with a required argument: